 The Monaco wasn’t an immediate success, as avant-garde designs rarely are, but its fortunes were changed forever when Steve McQueen, ‘The King of Cool’, wore one during the filming of 1970’s motor racing movie “Le Mans”.
 In the cult movie, McQueen wore racing overalls with a large Heuer logo on the chest and a blue Monaco on his right wrist.
 From that point on, the 1133B became one of the most iconic wristwatches ever made and photo 2 above is one of the most famous wristwatch photo’s ever taken.

-Unfortunately, iconic status doesn’t guarantee sales success and probably due to its unusual shape, The Monaco disappeared from the Heuer catalogue in the mid 1970’s.
+Unfortunately, iconic status doesn’t guarantee sales success and due partly to its unusual shape and partly to rising prices in the USA, only around 5000 were made before the Monaco disappeared from the Heuer catalogue in 1975.
 In 1985 when TAG bought the Heuer company, creating ‘TAG Heuer’, they didn’t show much interest in the heritage of the collection.
 However, this changed in 1997 when TAG Heuer decided to produce a ‘Re-edition’ collection of the Carrera and the Monaco.

 The 1997 CS2110 was not actually a true re-edition because for some unknown reason, rather than reproducing the 1133B, TAG Heuer chose to develop a new dial design for the relaunched series – it was black for a start and the dial positions were different (see photo 3 above).

 They had another go with the CW2112 “McQueen” blue dial model in 2003 (photo 4 above) but changed the placement of the hour markers, omitted the red 5-minute hash marks, used red rather than black sub-dial hands and put the crown on the right rather than left – it was the first blue dialled Monaco for years and has become a classic in its own right but it left purists wanting the real re-issue that the line lacked.